-- All staff, except casual general and sessional academic staff, are eligible to apply for the following leave (paid and unpaid), provided for under the ANU Enterprise Agreement and the Staff Leave policy.
+- All staff, except casual professional and casual sessional academic staff, are eligible to apply for the following leave (paid and unpaid), provided for under the ANU Enterprise Agreement and the Staff Leave policy.

 Entitlement & accruals

-All staff (except casual general and sessional academic staff)
+All staff (except casual professional and casual sessional academic staff)

 Staff who served full time overseas as a member of the Australian Defence Force in an operational area described in Sch.2 of the Veteran's Entitlements Act 1986 during the specified period